babelfish-for-postgresql/babelfish_project_website/_usage/limitations-of-babelfish.md

 ## T-SQL limitations

-In this chapter, you will learn about Babelfish limitations and compatibility.
+In this chapter, you will learn about Babelfish limitations.
-There is never going to be 100% compatibility between large database systems.
-However, much can be done to stay as compatible as possible, which is definitely the goal of Babelfish.

 Let's dive in and figure out what works, and where challenges still lay ahead.

 ### Missing features